Brunch & Batter

 Red-onions are added to a mason jar.

-• Slice the onions thin and around the same size.
-This will provide even texture to whatever you are using them for.
+• Thinly slice the onions.
+This will provide an even texture to whatever you are using them for.

 • Cool your onions in the pan before placing them in your jar.
 They will be hot, and you don't want to splash yourself!

-• They will lose their vibrant pink color over time.
-Usually, by the time you are ready to toss or replace them, they have turned a deeper pinkish brown, and won't smell as pungent and crisp.
+• Know when they are ready to toss.
+Usually, by the time you are ready to toss or replace them, they have turned a deeper pinkish brown and won't smell as pungent and crisp.
 This is your cue to make a new batch.

 Red-onions in a jar with spices around it on a marble surface.